ozihler/teamsmells/chapters/The-Functionalist.md

   For example Java streams follow a functional approach.
   But the main paradigm should not be sacrificed for the other.

-## Questions to identify a Functionalist
+## Questions and Indications to identify a Functionalist
 * What is your opinion on object-oriented programming?

 ## How does it happen?